Uncontested Divorce Attorneys in Waterford, Michigan

 When issues are complex or hotly disputed, a divorce can take a year or more to come to a conclusion.
 On the other hand, if you and your spouse can agree in advance on all the terms of your divorce, a divorce in Michigan can be completed in as little as 60 days from the filing of the petition.
 See below for more on uncontested divorce, and contact the Waterford & Clarkston uncontested divorce lawyers at Clarkston Legal for a free consultation.

 When a divorce is uncontested, this means more than just that both parties want a divorce and agree that the marriage is irretrievably broken; an uncontested divorce means that both spouses are in total agreement on how to handle all the issues applicable to their divorce.
 These issues include:

-If an uncontested divorce simply isn’t in the cards for you, remember that just because a divorce is contested, it doesn’t have to be a fight.
+If an uncontested divorce simply is not in the cards for you, remember that just because a divorce is contested, it does not have to be a fight.
 Our skilled Waterford & Clarkston family law attorneys can help you obtain your divorce smoothly and successfully with emotions in check and family relationships intact, whether through an uncontested divorce, divorce mediation or a contested divorce in court.
-In Clarkston, Waterford and throughout North Waterford & Clarkston, call Clarkston Legal at 248-710-0822 for a free consultation regarding how to proceed with your Michigan divorce.
+In Clarkston, Waterford and throughout North Waterford & Clarkston, call Clarkston Legal for a free consultation regarding how to proceed with your Michigan divorce.